 At Alt Creative, we believe in both the tangible and intangible value of your redesign.
 We know that our work significantly improves the lifespan and success of the brands we work with.
 For that, our prices are rarely the lowest, which means we rarely win proposals based solely on RFPs, which is why we don’t typically respond to them with a formal proposal.

 5. There Are Better Ways to Get to Know Your Agency

 Ya know, like conversation.
 Nothing can help you get a better sense of an agency’s approach to design like simply arranging a phone call to talk it through.
 It also is incredibly helpful to research an agency’s portfolio via their website so you can get a sense of their aesthetic — something you’d have much more difficulty doing through an RFP.

-Frankly, we’re feelers at Alt Creative and we need to feel like we know you a little before we’re ready to give you a quote.
-Our services are custom tailored to each client’s needs and even the most meticulously laid out RFP leaves out the all-important human element.
+Frankly, we’re relationship builders at Alt Creative and we like to get to know you a little before we’re ready to give you a proposal.
+Our services are custom-tailored to each client’s needs and even the most meticulously laid out RFP leaves out the all-important human element.

 So, yes, we get why RFPs sound like a great idea, but we generally don’t take them for two reasons: us and you.
 We all do better when we can get to know each other and we know what you’re really looking for in a much more personalized and customized manner.
 So drop us an email, request a quote, or give us a call — and please don’t take offense when we don’t respond to your RFP.